Monthly Meetings

 --------------------------------------

-Visitors are always welcome at our meetings, and there is no admission fee.
+We welcome prospective members who live at least part time in Washington State to try a meeting.
 Meetings run from 10:30 a.m. to 1:30 p.m. on the second Saturday of each month.

 Meetings are via Zoom or on the Seattle Pacific University campus.
 (See directions, maps, and room information, below.)
 For in person meetings, bring yourself a sack lunch if you wish.

-If you are not a member and would like to join a virtual meeting, contact membership for the link.
+If you live in Washington and would like to join a virtual meeting as a guest, contact membership for the link.

 Membership